Hi Aunt Vadge,

 Hi Scared,

-Plus, if you did have herpes, your boyfriend would usually need to have given it to you via an open sore on his penis – if you are having sex with herpes sores, it is quick to spread, so if he seems fine, don’t worry about herpes.
+Plus, if you did have herpes, your boyfriend would usually need to have given it to you via an open sore on his penis.
+Having unprotected sex with herpes sores present will cause it to spread quickly.
+So if he seems fine, you probably don’t need to worry about herpes.
+But you could always go for an STI check to put your mind at ease.

 Minor cuts and tears can be encouraged to heal well with a moisturising vulva and vagina-friendly cuts cream.